 To stay away from generic stock photos, Unsplash offers free, high-quality images with a different flavor.
 All their offerings also come with a CC0 license, so you are able to use them to your heart’s content.
 How awesome is that?

 Optimizing images is important to increase the performance of your website as well as SEO.
 Part of that is making visuals as small as possible.

 If you don’t want to do it offsite or fear that clients might forget to optimize images after the handover, there is Optimole.
 This WordPress plugin will automatically compress any images you upload to WordPress.
 The important thing is that it all happens without any loss of quality.

 Find out how the best online image management software can help you organize your photos and digital media.

 As a web designer, your realm is making a site look good so that visitors can enjoy it.
 However, they are not the only audience for websites.
 Search engines are, too.

 If you are often working with projects that include content, Yoast SEO is the perfect solution to make sure they perform well in search results later.
 Not only does the plugin do a lot of optimization out of the box, it also has detailed step-by-step instructions to make the best out of every piece of content.

 It’s like having your own private SEO expert.
 By the way, if you want to know how to improve the SEO of your design portfolio, read our article on that topic.

 What are your favorite productivity tools for designers and WordPress users?

 Productivity tools help you create more effectively.
-They make the design process more streamlined and less stressful.
+They make the design process more streamlined, less stressful and even help you prevent burnout from happening.
 That way, you have more time for additional projects and a better bottom line.